XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-remix.md

 ## 📰 Overview

-[Remix IDE](https://remix.xinfin.network/#optimize=false\&runs=200\&evmVersion=null\&version=soljson-v0.8.7+commit.e28d00a7.js) is a blockchain development environment, which you can use to create and test smart contracts by levering an Ethereum Virtual Machine.
+[Remix IDE](https://remix.xinfin.network/#optimize=false\&runs=200\&evmVersion=null\&version=soljson-v0.8.7+commit.e28d00a7.js) is a blockchain development environment, which you can use to create and test smart contracts by leveraging an Ethereum Virtual Machine.

 #### What you will learn

-In this tutorial, you will learn how to set up Remix IDE and use it to build, test and deploy a XRC20 Token on both the XDC Network mainnet and XDC Apothem testnet.
+In this tutorial, you will learn how to set up Remix IDE and use it to build, test, and deploy a XRC20 Token on both the XDC Network mainnet and XDC Apothem testnet.

 #### What you will do